 - Enter your PAN, Aadhaar and name given on the Aadhaar Card.
 The name detail to be filled in this step is case sensitive.

-- The Income Tax Department has specified in detail the procedure for quoting of Aadhaar in new PAN application and for changes or correction in PAN data.
+- The Income Tax Department has specified in detail the procedure for quoting Aadhaar in the new PAN application and for changes or correction in PAN data.

-- 2. SMS – For all individuals whose name given in the Aadhaar card and PAN card are identical, a simple SMS-based facility has been provided.
+For all individuals whose name are given in the Aadhaar card and PAN card are identical, a simple SMS-based facility has been provided.
 Such assessees need to send an SMS to 567678 or 56161 in the following format:

 - UIDPAN<12-digit Aadhaar><10-digit PAN>

 - However, in the case of assessees whose names given in the Aadhaar and PAN cards have a “minor mismatch”, the taxman has said, the linking can be achieved using an online facility.

 3. Physical Form –

 To apply for linking Aadhaar and PAN through a pen-and-paper mode, individuals will be required to mention both PAN and Aadhaar numbers on the form.
 They will also have to furnish two signed declarations.

 - One will say that the Aadhaar provided in the application form has not been used for linking it with “any other PAN”, while another will state that the individual has “not been allotted any other PAN than the one mentioned” on the form.